Click here to download this lesson plan, including handouts, in pdf format.

 D. Were there any arguments made by their classmates during the budgeting workshop that surprised them?
 Why?

-The figures used for this budget simulation program were taken from the Outlays noted in the Detailed Functional Tables (from Analytical Perspectives, Ch.
-26); Table 26-1 – Budget Authority and Outlays by Function, Category and Program.
-You can download the Excel chart from this page: http://www.gpoaccess.gov/usbudget/fy10/fct.html
+Most of the figures used for this budget simulation program were taken from the Outlays section of “Supplemental Materials” Table 28-1 – Budget Authority and Outlays by Function, Category and Program.

-The descriptions of the functional areas were drafted from Appendix III of the Catalog of Federal Domestic Assistance (https://www.cfda.gov/downloads/CFDA_2009.pdf) as well as the budget functions noted on the website of the House of Representatives Committee on the Budget (http://budget.house.gov/functions.shtml).
+The descriptions of the functional areas were mostly drafted from Appendix III of the Catalog of Federal Domestic Assistance.

 Bureau of the Public Debt